 The state of Mississippi delegates the entire burden of funding and administering the right to counsel to its counties and municipalities.
 Prior to 2011, the state did not have any governmental body that collected information about how local governments were carrying out this constitutional obligation.
 That year, Mississippi established the Office of the Public Defender (OPD).
 Among the OPD’s duties are to “coordinate the collection and dissemination of statistical data” to guide the state in future planning about the right to counsel, but Mississippi did not provide staff or resources to accomplish this important task.

-Since 2012, the 6AC has assisted the OPD in carrying out its statutory duty to collect and disseminate information about the existing state of indigent defense in Mississippi.
+In 2012, the 6AC began assisting the OPD in carrying out its statutory duty to collect and disseminate information about the existing state of indigent defense in Mississippi.
 Work was conducted under a grant of the American Bar Association.
 Early results were released in a September 2014 report, The State of the Right to Counsel in Mississippi: Report and Recommendations.

-In 2015, the Mississippi Public Defender Task Force authorized the 6AC to conduct a statewide evaluation of felony indigent defense services in Mississippi, In partnership with the Defender Initiative of the Seattle University School of Law.
-The work began in Harrison County and continues in Adams, Clarke, DeSoto, Forrest, George, Hinds, Leflore, Lowndes, and Pearl River counties, as the 6Ac conducts court observations, interviews criminal justice stakeholders, and reviews and analyzes data.
-Funding for the evaluation is provided by the U.S. Department of Justice, Bureau of Justice Assistance, so that no additional burden is placed on Mississippi taxpayers to gather this critical information.
-The report of 6AC’s findings and recommendations is anticipated in 2017.
+In 2015, the Mississippi Public Defender Task Force requested the 6AC to conduct a statewide evaluation of adult felony trial level indigent defense services in Mississippi, in partnership with the Defender Initiative of the Seattle University School of Law.
+The Task Force selected ten counties for the 6AC to study closely, as a representative sample of Mississippi’s diversity in population size, geographic location, rural and suburban and urban center, and types of indigent defense representation delivery systems used.
+Those counties were Adams, Clarke, DeSoto, Forrest, George, Harrison, Hinds, Leflore, Lowndes, and Pearl River.
+Funding for the evaluation was provided by the U.S. Department of Justice, Bureau of Justice Assistance, so that no additional burden was placed on Mississippi taxpayers to gather this critical information.

 The 6AC is engaged on many fronts in helping Tennessee policymakers and criminal justice stakeholders improve the delivery of right to counsel services within the state.